Michelangelo phenomenon

 The Michelangelo phenomenon is an interpersonal process observed by psychologists in which close, romantic partners influence or 'sculpt' each other.
 Over time, the Michelangelo effect causes individuals to develop towards what they consider their "ideal selves".
 This happens because their partner sees them and acts around them in ways that promote this ideal.

-The phenomenon is referred to in contemporary marital therapy.
-Recent popular work in couples therapy and conflict resolution points to the importance of the Michelangelo phenomenon.
 Diana Kirschner reported that the phenomenon was common among couples reporting high levels of marital satisfaction.

-It is the opposite of the Blueberry phenomenon "in which interdependent individuals bring out the worst in each other."
 The Michelangelo phenomenon is related to the looking-glass self concept introduced by Charles Horton Cooley in his 1902 work Human Nature and the Social Order.

-This phenomenon has various positive effects for both the individual and the couple.
-Various factors impact components and processes involved in the phenomenon.

 Description of the model

-Overview

-The Michelangelo phenomenon describes a three step process where close partners shape each other so as to bring forth one another's ideal selves.
+The Michelangelo phenomenon describes a three-step process where close partners shape each other so as to bring forth one another's ideal selves.
 This ideal self is conceptualized as a collection of an individual's "dreams and aspirations" or "the constellation of skills, traits, and resources that an individual ideally wishes to acquire."
 These span different domains, such as one's profession, relationship, health, and personality.
 An example of an ideal self is one that includes "completing medical school, becoming more sociable, or learning to speak fluent Dutch."
 This is different from the actual self, which consists of attributes the self currently possesses and the ought self, which consists of attributes the self feels obligated to possess.
 Note that in this article, the "self" refers to a specific, target individual.

-This phenomenon is significant given that the self does not experience growth in complete isolation of the influence of others.
-Yet, prior to 1999, much research on self growth consisted of examining individual processes.
-Research into the influence of others was neglected, even though those with whom the self interacts most regularly can lead to more constant, stable changes in disposition and behavior.
-The general topic of growth is itself worth studying given that people are motivated to work toward it.
+Although the self does not experience growth in complete isolation of the influence of others, much research on self-growth prior to 1999 consisted of examining individual processes.
+Research into the influence of others was neglected, even though those that the self interacts with most regularly can lead to more constant, stable changes in disposition and behavior.
+People are motivated to work towards growth.

 The three core parts of the phenomenon are as follows: partner perceptual affirmation, partner behavioral affirmation, and self-movement toward the ideal self.